ogradyc01/GoldenCheetah/UG_ChartTypes_Activities.md

   * `Delta Series `- predefined delta series (calculated as '(Current_data_point_Value - Previous_data_point_Value) / (Time_between_the_data_points)')
   * `Left/Right `- Left leg / Right leg dependent data series (only provided by some power meter / head-unit combinations today)
   * `Data Series `- you can check the data series available from your head unit
-  * `Metrics` - predefined metrics which use the data series and calculate data along the complete ride
+  * `Metrics` - predefined metrics which use the data series and calculate data along the complete activity

 ## Special Features of the 'Performance' chart